Commuting symplectomorphisms and Dehn twists in divisors

 \end{section}

-\begin{section}{Vanishing spheres and Dehn twists} Let $Y$ be a K\a hler manifold with a K\a hler form $\omega$.
-Take a very ample holomorphic line bundle $\cL\to Y$.
+\begin{section}{Vanishing spheres and Dehn twists} Let $Y$ be a K\a hler manifold with a K\a hler form $\omega$, and $\cL\to Y$ a very ample holomorphic line bundle.
 Let $X\subset Y$ be a smooth divisor in the linear system $|\cL|$.
 In this section we define $|\cL|$-vanishing Lagrangian spheres in the symplectic manifold $(X,\omega|_X)$.
-They exist if the line bundle $\cL\to X$ has zero defect (see below) and are then unique up to symplectomorphism.
+They exist if the line bundle $\cL\to Y$ has zero defect (see below) and are then unique up to symplectomorphism.
+Throughout this section, we denote by $D\subset \C$ the unit complex disk.